brianhigh/research-computing/Information_Systems_Script.md

 # Information System Components

-The primary components of an information system are hardware, software, data, and *people* -- the most important component of all!
+The primary components of an information system are hardware, software, data, procedures, and *people* -- the most important component of all!
 Why?
 Because systems are designed and built *by* people *for* people.
 If people don't use them, or they do not serve the people's needs, then they are worthless!
 Today we will take a closer look at how information systems are designed to help us.

 <small style="font-size:.5em">
 Source: [Wikipedia](http://en.wikipedia.org/wiki/Information_system#Components),